-Mark’s ex-girlfriend, the slightly bonkers Maureen is played by our next Eurovision hopeful Lucie Jones who had the most remarkable stage presence.
-Maureen’s new partner is lawyer Joanne Jefferson played by Shanay Holmes who was quite a match for the feisty Maureen and their duet ‘Take Me Or Leave Me’ was a powerhouse performance.
+Mark’s ex-girlfriend, the slightly bonkers Maureen is played by our next Eurovision hopeful Lucie Jones who has the most remarkable stage presence.
+Maureen’s new partner is lawyer Joanne Jefferson played by Shanay Holmes is quite a match for the feisty Maureen and their duet ‘Take Me Or Leave Me’ was a powerhouse performance.

 Despite it’s difficult and painful topics Rent is a truly uplifting musical.
 With a superbly talented cast and slick direction by Bruce Guthrie makes this indeed a wonderful night out as my companion was happy to concur..